-- 8. Cut off all bent and crimped wire.
-The cut end must have no burrs or sharp edges; cut again if needed. - Keep tension on the wire and guide at least 12 inches of wire into the Wire Inlet Liner and Feed Guide. - 10.
-Make sure the welding wire is resting in the groove of the Feed Roller, then push the wire Idler Arm down, and swing the Feed Tensioner up to latch it across the tip of the arm.
+- 18. Cut off all bent and crimped wire.
+The cut end must have no burrs or sharp edges; cut again if needed. - Keep tension on the wire and guide at least 12 inches of wire into the Wire Inlet Liner and Feed Guide.

+20. Make sure the welding wire is resting in the groove of the Feed Roller, then push the wire Idler Arm down, and swing the Feed Tensioner up to latch it across the tip of the arm.
 After the wire is held by the Tensioner, you may release it.

-Note: The tension should be 2-3.
-Too much force on flux-cored wire will crush it and cause feeding issues.
+Note: The tension should be 3-5 for solid wire and 2-3 for flux-cored wire.
+Too much force on flux-cored wire will crush it and may cause feeding issues.

-- 11. Unscrew the Contact Tip counterclockwise and remove. - Lay the Flux Gun Cable out in a straight line so that the welding wire moves through it easily.
+- 21. Pull the Nozzle to remove it. - 22.
+Unscrew the Contact Tip counterclockwise and remove. - 23.
+Lay the MIG Gun Cable out in a straight line so that the welding wire moves through it easily.
 Leave the cover open, so that the feed mechanism can be observed.